alowhit/alowhit.github.io/content/posts/setup-hugo-with-blowfish-to-github-page/index.md

   title: "How to Deploy Hugo on Github (with Blowfish Theme)"
   date: 2025-03-29
   tags: ["website", "Hugo", "blowfish"]
+  series: ["Tutorial for Hugo"]
+  series_order: 1
 ---

-If you haven't used Hugo before, you first need to understand [how to install Hugo on your local machine](https://gohugo.io/getting-started/installing).
-You can check if the installation is complete by running the command `hugo version`.
+If you haven't used Hugo before, you need to understand [how to install Hugo on your local machine](https://gohugo.io/getting-started/installing).
+You can check Hugo is installed by running the command `hugo version`.

-If you haven't used Go and Git before, you'll need to first learn about [installing Git on your local machine](https://git-scm.com/), and then [install Go on your local machine from the official Go website](https://go.dev/).
+If you haven't used Go and Git before, you'll need to know about [installing Git on your local machine](https://git-scm.com/), and then [install Go on your local machine from the official Go website](https://go.dev/).
 The version should be 1.23.0 or above.

 #### Create a Git Project

 Create a git project for your website link.
 The repo name should be in the format `<username>.github.io`, which will also serve as the entry point for your website domain.
 Then, in your project folder, enter `git init -b main` to initialize your **git** repo.

+**Tips:** if you want to make more repo's website, use `<username>.github.io/<repo_name>` to load your website.

 #### Deploy Git and Prepare for Github Pages Service

 This article won't delve too much into the related usage of synchronizing Git and Github.
-After the above steps, your default branch will be **main**.
-Next, we'll need a branch called **gh-pages**;
+After the above steps, your default branch will be **main**. (with `git init -b main`) Next, we'll need a branch called **gh-pages**;
-This branch will be used for future **workflows**, which is the Action service provided by Github, capable of automatically generating and mounting Hugo to set up pages for external browsing based on your pushed web updates.
+This branch will be used for future **workflows**, which is the Action service provided by Github.

 `branch :` `main` `gh-pages`

 #### .gitignore File